OpenRTMFP/Cumulus/README.md

 - **port**,
 equals 1935 by default (RTMFP server default port), it's the port used by CumulusService to listen incoming RTMFP requests.

+- **keepAliveServer**,
+time in milliseconds for periodically sending packets keep-alive with server, 15000 ms by default.

 - **keepAlivePeer**,
-time in milliseconds for periodic keep-alive packet sending by peer, 10000 ms by default.
+time in milliseconds for periodically sending packets keep-alive between peers, 10000 ms by default.

-- **keepAliveServer**,
-time in milliseconds after which server considers the flash's death, 15000 ms by default.

-- **database.connector**,
-equals *SQLite* by default, it selects the database type used.
-For this moment, SQLite is the only choice possible.

-- **database.connectionString**,
-equals *data.db* by default, it's the connection string associated with the database used, with a SQLite database it is the file storage path.

 The configuration file must have *CumulusService* as base name and can be a *ini*, *xml*, or *properties* file type, as you like (personnal choice of preferred style).